d4vves/garbage-boy/README.md

 ## Notes
 - This game was created using HTML5, CSS and JavaScript.
-- All artwork was created by myself, using Gimp.
+- All artwork was created by myself using Gimp.
 - All music and sound effects were created by myself using Garageband and the YMCK magical 8 bit plugin.

 ## Blooper Reel